hassan-qasemi/contract_foundry_docs/src/guides.md

 ## 🧾 3.
 Deploying a Smart Contract

-You can deploy multiple types of contracts using guided forms—no coding required.
+You can deploy multiple types of contracts.

 ### Steps: